 - Written materials (e.g. journal entries, special projects, tape critiques, etc.) referring to clients should either refer to them by initials only or by a pseudonym.
-If the materials are copied and contain the client's name, the name should be blocked out so that you cannot see the name. - Video and audio recordings of client counseling sessions should be kept secure and should be erased after instructional and supervisory reviews are completed. - Video and audio recordings should not be sent via email.
-If you are requested to send a recording to the instructor, you are to upload them up in BlackBoard under the Assignment Tab (if they need to be sent). - Guests such as students from other environments or classes, prospective students, family members, or children should not be present during a supervision meeting. - Your case presentation should be uploaded into BlackBoard and possibly Foliotek.
+If the materials are copied and contain the client's name, the name should be blocked out so that you cannot see the name. - Video and audio recordings of client counseling sessions should be kept secure and should be erased after instructional and supervisory reviews are completed. - Video and audio recordings should not be sent via email, Blackboard or in any other internet capacity. - Guests such as students from other environments or classes, prospective students, family members, or children should not be present during a supervision meeting. - Your case presentation should be uploaded into BlackBoard and possibly Foliotek.
 Again, any mention of clients should either refer to them by initials only or by a pseudonym. - All client records are the property of your site.
 No client records or files of information from your site are to be kept in your personal possession (e.g. your car or home) except for the temporary necessity of carrying selected copies of information on which identifying information has been removed or thoroughly covered. - Any departure from strict adherence to this must be fully disclosed and agreed to by your site supervisor and your campus supervisor.
 This includes retaining copies of records belonging to the site.
 Violations of this policy may have significant legal and ethical consequences, and may put the completion of your practicum at risk. - All written materials from your placement setting, typically copies of case notes and treatment plans should be returned to the files of your site after being reviewed by the instructor and returned to you.
 If they are not returned to the files of your internship site, they are to be destroyed.
 Under no circumstances are any of these site-based materials to remain in your personal possession.